3imaad86/CNN_randRNN/more_info.md

 This is the root path of the dataset. <br/>

 ```
  --features-root "models-features"
 ```
-This is the root folder for saving/loading models, features, weights, etc.<br/>
+This is the root folder for saving/loading models, features, weights, etc. The path can also be an absolute directory (e.g. `/kaggle/working/features`) to store outputs outside the dataset location.<br/>

 ```
 --data-type "crop"